 Cards or systems that do not require the use of a PCIe x16 connection may optionally implement a subset electrical connections as applicable to the design.
 For example, a x8 (or smaller) card using the first 8 PCIe lanes that is compliant with the Primary Connector pinout.
 Refer to Sections 3.1 and 3.2 for mechanical details.
 For these cases, the Primary Connector matches the 2C dimensions as defined in SFF-TA-1002.

-In all cases, the physical baseboard connectors shall support x16 PCIe widths and must be implemented with the Primary (4C + OCP Bay) and Secondary (4C) connectors.
+In all cases, the physical baseboard connectors shall support x16 PCIe widths and must be implemented with the Primary (4C +) and Secondary (4C) connectors.

-Table 14: Primary Connector Pin Definition (x16) (4C + OCP Bay)
+Table 14: Primary Connector Pin Definition (x16) (4C +)